Can I apply even if I don’t know what I want to do for a career?

 How do I choose a program?

-Choosing what to study at university is a personal decision and there’s no right or wrong way to make up your mind.
+Picking a program to study at university is a personal decision and there’s no right or wrong way to make up your mind.
 Think about the things that interest you, the things you’re passionate about, and see if you can find a program that matches those.
 If you’re not sure, talk to your guidance counsellor to get feedback and help you make your decision.

 Students will sometimes focus on how much money they will make when they search for a program.
 That’s not a bad question to ask, but if you apply to a program that doesn’t speak to your interests, you might find that you won’t enjoy it as much and your grades might reflect that.